 Multiple months should be used to account for seasonal changes.
 Ideally a year or more.
 Also, consider calculating by region or terminal, if applicable.

 Cost per truck and mile

-Tracking cost metrics is arguably even more important than revenue as they have a way of sneaking up on you if not managed closely.
+Tracking cost metrics is arguably even more important to fleet efficiency than revenue as they have a way of sneaking up on you if not managed closely.
 The two key metrics here are cost per truck and cost per mile, which are typically used for different purposes.

 Cost per truck = total monthly expenses / your number of trucks

 Cost per mile = total monthly expenses / miles driven

 Cost per truck is used to calculate how efficiently your operation manages expenses.
 This metric accounts for unused capacity, downtime, etc.